rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest-guide.md

 The importance of HATEOAS cannot be emphasized enough.
 This application uses the [Spring HATEOAS][8] approach to handle hypermedia.

 ### Expanding
-Expanding resources (see [Atlassian API][7] for an example) is discouraged at the moment and multiple asynchronous calls are favored.
+Expanding resources (see [Atlassian API][7] for an example) is discouraged while multiple asynchronous calls are favored.

 ### Many To Many Relationships
 Relationships are treated as resources similarly to what is described on this [post][6].